billpsomas/simpool/self_supervised/README.md

 # Self-supervised experiments of SimPool

 ## Pre-trained models
-You can download the weights of the pretrained backbone used for downstream tasks, or the full checkpoint which contains backbone and projection head weights for both student and teacher networks.
-We also provide arguments and training logs.
-All backbones are `ViT-S/16` models.
+You can download checkpoints, logs and configs for all self-supervised models, both official reproductions and SimPool.

 <table>
   <tr>